 Driving from Melbourne to the Dandenong Ranges

 Melbourne is a hustling, bustling cosmopolitan city with so much to see and do that despite its big open bay and ample greenery, you may just find it hard to relax.
-Luckily, the Dandenongs and Yarra Valley are an easy day trip away!
+Luckily, the Dandenongs Ranges (commonly just the Dandenongs) is an easy day trip away!
 VroomVroomVroom can help you find the perfect car rental for your next adventure because we compare only the best deals from leading car rental companies in Australia.
-Click here to start comparing rental cars in Melbourne.

 Who said there was nothing good about the city's weather?
-The Dandenong Ranges and Yarra Valley experience such an eclectic mix of weather conditions that the area is quite unlike anywhere else – and it all starts just 30 kilometers down the Eastern freeway from the metropolis.
+The Dandenong Ranges experience is such an eclectic mix of weather conditions that the area is quite unlike anywhere else – and it all starts just 30 kilometers down the Eastern freeway from the metropolis.

-For families, the Puffing Billy is a great destination.
+The Puffing Billy train ride is possibly the most popular steam train ride in Australia.
 Puffing Billy is a 110-year old steam train that makes a 25 kilometer journey through Emerald Lake Park (a great stop for a picnic by the spectacular lake), the lush forests, ferny gullies, picturesque countryside and on to Gembrook (check first because not all services run the whole route).

 There are several options for travel from three course fine dining with local wines included, to dangling your legs over the side and getting up close to nature.
 Special events such as “Thomas The Tank Engine” days and murder mystery themes are also available.
 Puffing Billy departs from Belgrave 3-4 times daily depending on conditions.

 2. Take scenic drives, camp and picnic in the ranges